 Union Hospital Volunteers are an important part of our healthcare team, providing the personal touches that patients and their families need, appreciate and remember.

-Volunteers assist in areas such as main information desk, medical unit assistant, greeter, pet therapy and more.
-We accept volunteers starting at age 16.
+Volunteers assist in areas such as main lobby greeter, nursing unit inpatient and outpatient, giftshop, caring canines and more.
+We accept volunteers starting at age 15.

 As a volunteer, you will receive: